chrisichris/ybuilder/README.markdown

 ### Defining the name, groudId, artifactId, version, description

-`project.yeti` is a normal yeti file.
-You set the name, description etc as variable assignments to the `project` struct ie:
+`project.yeti` is a normal yeti programm.
+In this yeti program first a `config` struct is created and customized, than targets are registered based on this config and finally the targets are run from the config.

+Therefore to define the name etc first create a baseConfig and assign name etc to the vars:

+	config = baseConfig ();

-    project.name := "yebspec";
+    config.name := "yebspec";
-    project.groupId :="org.yeb";
+    config.groupId :="org.yeb";
-    project.artifactId := "yebspec";
+    config.artifactId := "yebspec";
-    project.version := "0.1-alpha";
+    config.version := "0.1-alpha";
-    project.description := "Specification tests for yeti";
+    config.description := "Specification tests for yeti";

 ### Dependencies management